Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 79 points -- this matchup's over/under -- just two times this year.
+- Ole Miss has combined with its opponents to put up more than 80 points only two times this season.

-- Tennessee's games have gone over 79 points in only one opportunity this season.
+- Tennessee and its opponents have combined to score more than 80 points in one game this season.

-- Saturday's over/under is 8.7 points lower than the two team's combined 87.7 points per game average.
+- The combined points per game average of the two teams, 87.7, is 7.7 points more than Saturday's over/under.

-- These two squads combine to allow 52.5 points per game, 26.5 fewer than this contest's over/under.
+- This contest's total is 27.5 points above the 52.5 these two squads combine to allow per game this season.

-- The average total in Rebels games this season is 73.1, 5.9 points fewer than Saturday's total of 79 .
+- The average total in Rebels games this season is 73.1, 6.9 points fewer than Saturday's over/under of 80 .

 Ole Miss Stats and Trends

-- The Rebels have covered the spread twice this season when favored by 3 points or more (in three chances).
+- This season, the Rebels have two against the spread wins in three games as a favorite of 3 points or more.

-- Ole Miss' games this year have hit the over on three of four set point totals (75%).
+- Ole Miss' games this year have gone over the total in three out of four opportunities (75%).

-- When Ole Miss puts up more than 21.5 points, it is 2-1 against the spread and 4-0 overall.
+- When Ole Miss scores more than 21.5 points, it is 2-1 against the spread and 4-0 overall.

-- This year, the Rebels have three turnovers, five fewer than the Volunteers have takeaways (8).
+- The Rebels have turned the ball over three times this season, five fewer than the Volunteers have forced (8).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.